huangderful/293N-YT-ABR-Prediction/README.md

 ## Running the Puffer Pipeline
 1. Download the [Puffer data](https://puffer.stanford.edu/results/2019-01-26/) for video_sent and client_buffer.
+The exact files we used are linked here: https://drive.google.com/file/d/1yTxNgZ5huNfH3peBRAkXiSDEptG5p7dH/view?usp=sharing

 2. Place the downloaded CSV files into the appropriate subdirectories inside `/puffer_tests`.